-2021 Base Salary.
+2022 Base Salary.
 Base salary for our Chief Executive Officer and President is reviewed and discussed by the Compensation Committee and determined by the Board of Directors primarily based on Mr. Ergen's recommendations.
-Mr. Ergen made a recommendation with respect to the 2021 base salary of our Chief Executive Officer and President after considering the factors outlined above in "General Compensation Levels," placing primary weight on (a) Mr. Dugan's base salary in 2020, (b) Mr. Dugan's performance in 2020, and (c) whether, in Mr. Ergen's subjective view, an increase in base salary was warranted based on such performance or in order to retain Mr. Dugan.
-In determining Mr. Dugan's 2021 base salary, Mr. Ergen recommended, the Compensation Committee reviewed, discussed and recommended and the Board of Directors determined that a base salary increase for 2021 for Mr. Dugan was not necessary.
+Mr. Ergen made a recommendation with respect to the 2022 base salary of Mr. Dugan after considering the factors outlined above in "General Compensation Levels," placing primary weight on (a) Mr. Dugan's base salary in 2021, (b) Mr. Dugan's performance in 2021, and (c) whether, in Mr. Ergen's subjective view, an increase in base salary was warranted based on such performance or in order to retain Mr. Dugan.
+In determining Mr. Dugan's 2022 base salary, Mr. Ergen recommended, the Compensation Committee reviewed, discussed and recommended and the Board of Directors determined that a base salary increase for 2022 for Mr. Dugan was not necessary.
+Mr. Dugan's base salary was reduced to \$240,000 when he retired as Chief Executive Officer and President and became a strategic advisor to the Company to reflect this change in role with the Company and part time work status.
+From that point of time until the end of 2022, pursuant to the Amended and Restated Professional Services Agreement described below under "Certain Relationships and Related Party Transactions," DISH paid half of Mr. Dugan's salary as a strategic advisor in consideration of the advisory services Mr. Dugan provided that benefited DISH.
+Mr. Dugan's salary as strategic advisor is \$60,000 for 2023, none of which will be paid by DISH.